 About the festival

-The name Hereford derives from the Anglo-Saxon word ‘hére’, meaning army or body of armed men, and ‘ford’, meaning river crossing.
-Hereford has been a garrison town for 2,000 years.
-From the Romans, the Mercians and the Normans through the Wars of the Roses and the English Civil War, it has played an extraordinary role in Britain’s military history.
+The name Hereford derives from the Anglo-Saxon 'hére' meaning army or body of armed men and 'ford' meaning river crossing.
+Hereford has played an extraordinary role in Britain's military history, from the Romans, the Mercians, the Anglo-Saxons and the Normans through the Wars of the Roses and English Civil War.

 The Festival is a signatory of the Armed Forces Covenant and is committed to supporting the Herefordshire Veteran Support Centre.